High-Dimensional Low-Rank Tensor Autoregressive Time Series Modeling: Convex Estimation via Nuclear Norm Regularization

 To derive the theoretical results on rank selection, we make the following assumption on the exact Tucker ranks and the magnitude of the singular values.

-\begin{assumption} For all $i=1,\dots,2d$, $\sigma_r(\cm{A}_{(i)})=0$ for all $r>r_i$, and there exists a constant $C>1$ such that $\min_{1\leq i\leq 2d}\sigma_{r_i}\left(\cm{A}_{(i)}\right)\geq C\gamma$.
-As $T\rightarrow\infty$, the threshold parameter satisfies $\gamma \gg (\kappa^2M_1/\alpha_{\textup{RSC}}) \sqrt{s_0p/T}$, where $s_0=2^{1-d}\sum_{k=1}^{2^{d-1}}\textup{rank}(\cm{A}_{[I_k]})$. \end{assumption}
+\begin{assumption} For all $i=1,\dots,2d$, $\sigma_r(\cm{A}_{(i)}^*)=0$ for all $r>r_i$, and there exists a constant $C>1$ such that $\min_{1\leq i\leq 2d}\sigma_{r_i}\left(\cm{A}_{(i)}^*\right)\geq C\gamma$.
+As $T\rightarrow\infty$, the threshold parameter satisfies $\gamma \gg (\kappa^2M_1/\alpha_{\textup{RSC}}) \sqrt{s_0p/T}$, where $s_0=2^{1-d}\sum_{k=1}^{2^{d-1}}\textup{rank}(\cm{A}^*_{[I_k]})$. \end{assumption}

-Assumption \ref{asmp:truncate} requires that $\cm{A}$ has exact Tucker ranks $(r_1,\dots,r_{2d})$ which do not diverge too fast.
-The smallest positive singular value for each $\cm{A}_{(i)}$ is assumed to be bounded away from the threshold $\gamma$ when the sample size is sufficiently large.
+Assumption \ref{asmp:truncate} requires that $\cm{A}^*$ has exact Tucker ranks $(r_1,\dots,r_{2d})$ which do not diverge too fast.
+The smallest positive singular value for each $\cm{A}_{(i)}^*$ is assumed to be bounded away from the threshold $\gamma$ when the sample size is sufficiently large.
 Since Assumption \ref{asmp:truncate} involves unknown quantities, it cannot be used directly for determining $\gamma$ in practice.
-Instead, we recommend using the data-driven threshold parameter $\gamma$ described at the end of the next subsection.
+Instead, we recommend using a data-driven threshold parameter $\gamma$ to be described below.

 The rank selection consistency of the truncation method and the asymptotic estimation error rate of $\cm{\widehat{A}}_{\text{TSSN}}$ are given by the following theorem.

 \begin{theorem} Under the conditions of Theorem \ref{thm:SSN} and Assumption \ref{asmp:truncate}, if the tuning parameter $\lambda_{\textup{SSN}}\asymp\kappa^2M_12^{1-d}\sqrt{p/T}$, then